 Anatomy of a Window: How the Parts of a Window Work

 Some parts of a window are more prominent than others.
-Here's what you need to know.
+Here are the ones you need to know.

-Learning the parts of a window can help you better understand how to properly operate and clean it, and how to communicate trouble spots if your window needs maintenance or warranty service.
-Here we walk you through the four main components of a window, and several other window parts with everything you need to know.
+Getting to know the parts of a window can help you better understand how to operate and clean it your windows, and communicate trouble spots if your window needs maintenance or warranty service.
+Start by learning the four main components of a window, and use our window parts diagram to boost your home maintenance knowledge.

 4 Major Components of a Window